 In addition to Analysts, the CIB recognized its most promising members based on the consistency of their work this semester.
 The head of each membership desk nominated a member for the Rising Analyst Award, which is given for distinguished semester-long performance as a CIB member.
-The award winners were: Rachel Drummond (North America), Jared Ross (Central/South America), Robert Sanzotta (Europe), Julia Emory (Asia), Austin Mahon (Africa), Eric Winter (Cyber), Skylar Simms (Russia), and Shannon Brophy (Middle East).
+The award winners were: Rachel Drummond (North America), Jared Ross (Central/South America), Robert Sanzotta (Europe), Julia Emory (Asia), Austin Mahon (Africa), Eric Winter (Cyber), and Skylar Simms (Russia).

 The final recognition of the evening went to the Middle East Membership desk, headed by CIB Communications Officer Victoria James.
 The desk won this semester’s CIB Weekly News Trivia Quiz with with 46 points, five points ahead of the Cyber Membership desk, which came in second place, and the Europe Membership desk, which came in third with 40 points.